Andersoncrs5/Blog-springboot/README.md

     This project is a RESTful API built with Spring Boot 3.4.2, designed for managing blog posts, users, categories, and comments.
 It includes a favorite posts system, allowing users to save their favorite blog posts.
-The application follows CRUD principles and uses Spring Data JPA for database interactions, with system of recover password by email
+The application follows CRUD principles and uses Spring Data JPA for database interactions, with system of recover password by email, integration test full

 ## Technologies Used: